shield02/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 + 4-print_rev.c - Script that reverse print a string
 + 5-rev_string.c - Script to reverse a string
 + 6-puts2.c - Script to print alternate characters of a string
++ 7-puts_half - Script that prints half the length of a string